mobizt/FirebaseClient/README.md

    1. User provided async result.

-   The async result is defined by user and provide to the async function.
+   The async result is defined by user and assigned with the async function.

 Example: